aghasemi/aghasemi.github.io/content/Skills.md

 - __MATLAB:__ Proficient.
 I have used MATLAB in research since 2007.
 I have done tens of small and medium-level projects, mostly in the machine learning, signal processing and computer vision areas, but also in simulation and optimization.
 - __PHP, Groovy:__ I did medium-level projects in PHP and Groovy from 2009 to 2011.
 - __C/C++:__ Brief experience.
 I have been programming in C/C++ on and off since high-school (circa 2002).
+- __Tools:__ I have worked with various flavours of Linux (Debian, Fedora, Mint, Ubuntu), Windows, and macOS for both personal and professional use.
+I  have managed servers (via VPS and KVM) running Linux for personal projects.
+I also have experiences with Win32 programming.
+I have worked with Git and SVN for version control in the projects in which I've been involved.
+I'm also a user of Maven, Gradle, and SBT for managing dependencies and build automation in the Java environment.